exo-addons/salesforce-integration/README.md

  You can enable "OpportunityCreateActivityJob" from configuration file and configure polling period.

- OAuth: that permits eXo as third-party to access salesforce user data.
+-OAuth: that permits eXo as third-party to access salesforce user data.